-DMCA takedown notice says hackers stole “thousands” of internal HBO documents
+DMCA filing says hackers stole ‘thousands’ of internal HBO docs — but company denies emails taken

 NextView Ventures just sealed up its third fund with $50 million

-Note: Update: An internal email sent to employees from CEO Richard Plepler says that the company believes emails were not in fact accessed: